sujay752000/HealthGuardian/README.md

 HealthGuardian

-HealthGuardian is a smart web application that leverages machine learning algorithms to predict diseases based on user symptoms.
+HealthGuardian is a smart web application that leverages machine learning algorithms (Naive Bayes, Random Forest, SVM) to predict diseases based on user symptoms.
 It offers seamless doctor appointments, video consultations, real-time chats, and AI-powered insights powered by LLM (Gemini).
 The platform enhances healthcare accessibility and enables proactive health management.